What should someone do if one parent is preventing visits with their child?

 Otherwise, possibly remedies for you include filing a contempt action against the other parent, alleging that that parent is in violation of a court order, in other words, the parenting plan, and is not following it.
 You can, in some circumstances, get your attorney’s fees if you’re successful in your contempt proceeding.
 You can also ask if the other parent be tossed in jail if the situation is bad enough.
 Other options would be a verified motion to enforce parenting time orders.
 That is a fairly expedited procedure where the court will look at your motion and determine whether or not it should be set for hearing or order to mediation or dismissed if it’s not with merit.
 Again, you can get your attorney’s fees if you are successful in a verified motion to enforce parenting time orders.

-If you have any questions about enforcing aspects or you’re concerned that you’re not getting the parenting time that you’re supposed to be having, please make an appointment.
-Come in and talk to me.
+If you have any questions about enforcing aspects or you’re concerned that you’re not getting the parenting time that you’re supposed to be having, please make an appointment by calling (303) 329-3802.
 We can talk about your unique situation and see what we can do to move forward with your case.